ingerjm0/hifi-docs-review/03.create/02.avatars/05.mixamo-tutorial/docs.md

 ---
-title: Tutorial: Rig Your Avatar in Mixamo
+title: 'Tutorial: Rig Your Avatar in Mixamo'
 taxonomy:
     category: docs
 ---